HackPack/HackClassScanner/README.md

 Thanks
 =====

-The file parsing algorithm was heavily influenced by
+The file parsing algorithm was heavily influenced by the one used in [HackPack/HackUnit](https://github.com/HackPack/HackUnit).